Johan Castberg Goes Onstream

 “We've identified options to add 250-550 million new recoverable barrels that can be developed and produced over Johan Castberg”.

-It is only the second field developed on Norway's side of the Barents Sea after Snøhvit, which went online 2007.
+It is the third field developed on Norway's side of the Barents Sea after Snøhvit, which went online 2007, and Goliat, which began production 2016.
 The Nordic country’s northernmost field, Johan Castberg sits about 100 kilometers north of Equinor-operated Snøhvit, according to the operator.

 Twelve of Johan Castberg’s 30 wells “are ready for production”, enough to achieve the expected peak volume in the second quarter, Equinor said.
 It plans to continue drilling until late 2026.